-While we generate revenues primarily from advertising, we also generate revenues from the sale of hardware and other devices.
-The hardware and other devices considered in scope for this CMR pertain to consumer-facing devices such as healthcare technology, home devices, phones, streaming devices, tablets, video cameras, and other electronics.
+Products assessed for the scoping of the CMR included tangible products that enter the stream of commerce as defined by the Rule.
+The hardware products considered in scope for this CMR pertain to consumer-facing devices such as healthcare technology, home devices, phones, wearable devices, streaming devices, tablets, video cameras, and, more specifically, the components of the hardware, such as circuit boards, chips, capacitors, alloys, motor components, and wires.